 Do you feel like you’re a “languages person”, or that a new language is outside of your reach?
 Edit: the results are in!
 Results to the linguistic mindset survey.

 People share and enjoy the spirit of Halloween in different ways.
 Some like to dress up, others love to watch scary movies and some people like to indulge themselves in great & spooky literature.
-We’re doing our part for Samhain, which … Continue reading
+We’re doing our part for Samhain, which is all about what inhabits the fairy world and we’re giving away two copies of …

 We hear from a lot of you that pronunciation of Irish Gaelic is hard.
 It’s a stumbling block for a lot of Irish language learners.
 So don’t worry if you find it challenging, you’re not alone.